EntranceJew/Deck/readme.md

 # Public API Functions
 ## deck:init()
 Initialize Deck or use it as shorthand to wipe its state.
-If used to wipe its state, it may not stop the current video from playing, for that use `deck:destroyCurrentVideo()` before calling `deck:init()`.
+If used to wipe its state, it may not stop the current video from playing, for that use `deck:stop()` or `deck:destroyCurrentItem()` before calling `deck:init()`.

 ## deck:update(dt)
 Check if the current item is still playing, whether it should advance tracks or just stop.